We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Despite being the more affordable option, 14K gold looks every bit as classy as any of the other metals.
 One of our readers put this $20,000 diamond into a 14K white gold setting from James Allen and it looked absolutely stunning.

 14K gold is an excellent choice for an engagement ring or any other piece of fine jewelry.
 As a beautiful and durable metal, 14K gold is also reasonably priced.
 The color of gold you decide on should primarily be based on personal preference, skin tone and current fashion.
-Consider a yellow gold setting like this pave engagement ring from James Allen, this solitaire rose gold setting from James Allen or this white gold halo setting like this from James Allen.
+Consider a yellow gold setting like this pave engagement ring from James Allen, this solitaire rose gold setting from James Allen or this white gold halo setting from James Allen.
 For assistance in selecting a stunning setting or diamond, be sure to contact our experts.

 Gold Offer